A Primer on Stem Cell Research

 Romans 13:9,10 – Love your neighbor as yourself.
 Love does no harm to its neighbor.
 Therefore love is the fulfillment of the law.

 This field of study is ethically acceptable at this point because no human lives are lost in the harvesting process.
 Whether they prove to be effective at treating human conditions is still unknown.
 This Biblical principle demands that we help our fellow man and that we avoid anything that will cause harm.
 As the research continues, we will be able to determine if iPS cells are capable of helping human patients or whether they actually cause more harm than good.

 1 Corinthians 10:31 – So whether you eat or drink or whatever you do, do it all for the glory of God. is the fulfillment of the law.

 We do not know the results of continued experimentation with iPS cells, but we must always maintain a commitment to serving and glorifying God above everything else.
 If these cells are able to produce cures for human diseases then we must give God the glory.

 Adult Stem Cells

 This term refers to many stem cells that exist throughout the human body.
-They have been found in various organs, tissues, fat and even skin.
-Through research, scientist have found success in taking some adult stem cells and differentiating them into other types of cells.
+They have been found in various organs, tissues, fat, and even skin.
+Through research, scientists have found success in taking some adult stem cells and differentiating them into other types of cells.
 The most positive results have occurred when using a patient’s own stem cells.